microsoft/rust-for-dotnet-devs/src/meta-programming/index.md

 To learn more about writing declarative macros, refer to the Rust reference chapter [macros by example] or [The Little Book of Rust Macros].

-[Procedural macros] are different than declarative macros.
+[Procedural macros] are different from declarative macros.
 Those accept some code as an input, operate on that code, and produce some code as an output.

 Another technique used in C# for metaprogramming is reflection.
 Rust does not support reflection.